 When I like a song, I play it until I hate it

-After nine years of waiting, YouTube finally lets you loop a video on the web version.
-To loop a video in your browser, simply right-click on the video and choose the option “Loop” and you are good to go.
-However, I’m pretty sure, YouTube won’t be releasing this feature on their official Android and iOS app anytime soon.
+On the other hand, the YouTube desktop version lets you loop a video.
+In case you didn’t know, just right-click the play/pause button and click on the “Loop” option and you are good to go.
+But, I’m pretty sure, YouTube won’t be releasing this feature on their official Android and iOS app anytime soon.

 But that doesn’t mean you cannot loop YouTube videos on Android and iOS.
 There are some workarounds to loop a video right inside the YouTube app, for both Android and iOS.
 Although it’s in no way perfect like the web version, it gets the job done.

 Method 1: Loop a YouTube video with Web Browser

 I recently discovered this method and it turns out is the easiest way to loop a song on your smartphone.
 The trick here is to play the YouTube video within the web browser on Android.
 Unfortunately, the same trick doesn’t work on iOS.

 1. Open the web browser and type the URL “m.youtube.com”.
 This is to avoid the browser from automatically opening the YouTube app.

 2. Once the mobile version is open, go to the browser menu and tap on the “Desktop site” checkbox.